 CBC Creative Relief Fund

 In response to the ongoing coronavirus pandemic, CBC has launched THE CBC CREATIVE RELIEF FUND to provide immediate, urgent support to Canadian creators.
 The unprecedented new Fund will provide $2 million in development and production funding for a diverse range of innovative, original Canadian storytelling, including scripted comedies and dramas, unscripted entertainment, kids and young adult programming, podcasts, play adaptations and short documentaries.
-The deadline to apply was April 24, 2020.
+The deadline to apply is

 The AFC supports entertainment industry professionals working in TV and film, music, theatre, and dance.
 The AFC can provide short-term emergency financial assistance for essential household bills and costs that cannot otherwise be paid.